mighty-gerbils/gerbil/doc/guide/intro.md

 The difference between the 3 executable compilation modes can be summarized as follows:
 - By default, a statically linked executable is generated, linking to the precompiled gerbil standard library.
+If the system was configured with `--enable-shared`, then this will be a shared library; otherwise it will be a static library archive.
-Note that the executable may some have dynamic library dependencies from stdlib foreign code , and also links to `libgambit`.
+  Note that the executable may some have additionl dynamic library dependencies from stdlib foreign code , and also links to `libgambit` which will be a shared library when the system is configured with `--enable-shared`.
-  If you have configured your   gambit with `--enable-shared`, then this will be a dynamic library dependency.
 - When `-full-program-optimization` is passed to `gxc`, then the compiler will perform full program optimization with all gerbil library dependencies.
-This will result both in smaller executable size and better performance, albeit at the cost of increased compilation time; this can be minutes for complex programs, while separately linked executables compile in a second.
+This will result both in better performance, albeit at the cost of increased compilation time;
+  this can be minutes for complex programs, while separately linked executables compile in a second.
 Furthermore, because dependencies are compiled in together, you can apply declarations like `(not safe)` to the whole program using the `-prelude` directive.
 This can result in potentially significant performance gains at the expense of safety.
 - When `-dynamic` is passed to `gxc`, then a dynamic executable stub will be generated, which will depend on the Gerbil runtime environment being present at execution time.
-  Dynamic executables do have some advantages over static executables however:
+  Dynamic executables are very useful for development and do have some advantages over static executables:
   - they compile instantly and are tiny
   - they can use the expander and the compiler; note that this restriction will be lifted from static executables in a future release.